 “So…” I change the subject back to before, “Do you like him?
 Beyond…”

 “Oh, please,” Florence says, “If I didn’t, he wouldn’t be sleeping in my bed right now.”

 “You think this place is big enough for two bedrooms?
-I’ve known for ages I didn’t want a family, I never bothered with such a thing.”
+I’ve known for ages I’d likely never have a family, I never bothered with such a thing.”

-“He shall probably be upset once he realizes…” Florence waves me off.
+“He shall likely be upset once he realizes…”

 Everything, everything fills me with a strange sense of nostalgia; for this life, for other lives…such a feeling that appears nearly impossible to put into words.
 It is just…lovely, pleasant, peaceful, safe.
-Not like an excited sense of happiness, but just simple joy.
+Not like an excited sense of happiness, yet simply joy.

 Perhaps we should live nearby, within this town—

 “We”…Hikaru and I. We have traversed with one another for long enough, it would feel strange not to refer to ourselves as “we.”
 And yet, we are no such thing…it appears that presently, that shall never be the case.
 No “we.”
 No “us.”

 Hikaru has remained silent ever since that day…sometimes, I wonder if I merely misunderstood him.
 He never told me he loved me, after all…perhaps he merely does love me, yet is not in love.
 Wanting the best for me, but not a life with me.
 Although what he said appeared to be to the contrary…alas.
 Perhaps that is merely my own perception…

 And…even Florence noticed his own perception of himself.
 I have no idea if I cause this to be worse; apparently, others seem to think I am nearly like some saint, and yet, in truth…